HartsyAI/SwarmUI-MagicPromptExtension/README.md

 * Version 1.2: Added settings config window to allow for easier configuration of the extension
 * Version 1.3: Added working Anthropic support and a new button in the Generate tab to rewrite prompts
 * Version 1.4: Added support for OpenRouter API (requires API key)
+* Version 2.0: Vision support and a rewrite of most of the extension

 ## License
 ----------